serviss-ventures/nicnixr-landing/LOW_RISK_CLEANUP_JUNE_10_PM.md

 - All are related to future backend API integration
 - No quick wins available (all require backend work)

+### UI Consistency Review
+- ✅ All Alert buttons consistently use "OK"
+- ✅ Alert messages are properly punctuated
+- ✅ No typos found in common misspellings
+- ✅ Component styling is consistent

 ### Files Still Containing Console Logs
 These files have console logs but they're for legitimate purposes:
 - `resetApp.ts` - App reset functionality (needed for debugging)